Holy Family Catholic Church (Glendale, California)

-Holy Family Catholic Church is a Catholic parish located on Elk Avenue in Glendale, California that consists of a Catholic church, an elementary school and an all-girls high school.
+Holy Family Catholic Church is a Catholic parish located on Elk Avenue in Glendale, California that consists of a Catholic church and a grade school.
+It formerly hosted an all-girls high school.
 Founded in 1907, it is the oldest parish in Glendale.

 Parish history

 Early years (1907–1923)

 The City of Glendale was incorporated in 1906, and in 1907 Bishop Thomas Conaty sent Father James Stephen O'Neill to Glendale to establish a new parish.
 Initially, the parish celebrated Mass on the second floor of the Tropico Mercantile Building on San Fernando Road.
 Later, Mass was celebrated in a two-story house near the corner of Brand and Windsor.
 The parish's 65 members had previously travelled to Mass either at the Plaza Church in Los Angeles or the San Gabriel Mission.
 Father O'Neill also held services in Burbank and built churches in both places.
 In Burbank he met Mother Frances Cabrini (later to be canonized St. Frances Cabrini) and spiritually administered to her and her community of Missionary Sisters of the Sacred Heart of Jesus.
 In 1908, the church acquired land near East Lomita Avenue and Adams Street where a simple frame church was erected.

 In 1921, the current church building on Elk Avenue was completed, though it was not dedicated until 1922.
 Above the main entrance, there is a sandstone carving of the head of Christ crowned with thorns created by the noted Italian sculptor, Joseph Conradi.
 The carving bears the inscription "consumatum est" or "It is finished."
 Bishop John Joseph Cantwell presided at the dedication, and a banquet was held at the Glendale Chamber of Commerce.